outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - variance objects like variance injection points (gaps in rule enforcement) & variance sources (gaps in system boundary allowing variance from other systems to leak in)
     - system objects like system failures/versions/boundaries/maintenance
     - games: system with resources (functions), incentives (benefits/costs), problems to solve with some metric (point maximization, route finding) and some general intent (explore, find, finish path)

+      - alternate definition route: a set of intents/alternatives/limits/incentives/exploits/rules/risk & a definition of distance from intent fulfillment (position), usually resulting in the resolution of a clearly optimal route.
+        - a game is a type of system & a mixed set, which can exist as a component of a system
+        - games can have many different structures like:
+        - a directed graph with a vector set representing possible agent intents/ functions/resources
+        - a system of nodes & links where agents need function input resources to traverse
+        - a decision tree where certain tree info becomes accessible only at certain nodes (adding uncertainty/risk)
+        - a set of trade options between nodes with different info change/update rules in a system to optimize a resource/trade/market metric

     - tradeoffs: options with mutually exclusive contradictory benefits (if you take one option, you have to sacrifice the other), often a false trade-off or dichotomy applied when both are simultaneous options rather than contradictory
     - incentives: a reason to take an action (a benefit or cost) - usually interpreted as default in a system
     - inefficiency: defined as not using a cost-reduction or benefit-increasing method (using extra unnecessary resources, not using a requirement-reduction method, not reusing solutions, etc)